 Chuck Roast works wonderfully for this recipe, but you can use Rump Roast or Flank Steak.
 If using a Sirloin or Skirt Steak, you really don’t even need to pressure cook it, as it will become a bit tough.

-Black Soy Sauce is something I use all the time in my Asian cooking.
+Healthy Boy Black Soy Sauce is my favorite brand of Black Soy.
+It is something I use all the time in my Asian cooking.
 Black Soy Sauce is a thick sweet syrup, much like molasses with a bit of a salty taste.
 Another wonderful ingredient that I use in many of my Asian (and American) dishes is Three Crabs Brand Fish Sauce.
 It adds a huge level of flavor, without being fishy.
 If you are grossed out by it, just leave it out.

 You can substitute the Black Soy Sauce for Molasses or Brown Sugar and 1 teaspoon of Light Soy Sauce if you like, but I strongly advise against it, if you want authenticity.
 I personally do not like that sweet, cloying taste in my Beef & Broccoli.

 If I were you, I would invest in Black Soy Sauce, as it adds a really nice depth of flavor to Asian dishes.
 It has just the right amount of saltiness, without going overboard.
+If you cannot find the Healthy Boy Brand, please make sure your Black Soy Sauce is very sweet and thick.
 Chinese Five Spice is another spice lending authenticity to this recipe.

 Turn this Pressure Cooker Chinese Take-Out Beef and Broccoli recipe into a one pot meal!